A QoS-Aware Uplink Spectrum and Power Allocation with Link Adaptation for Vehicular Communications in 5G networks: System Model

 \subsubsection{\textbf{User Traffic and Packet Generation}}

 The \acp{CUE} and \acp{BUE} communicate directly with the \ac{gNB}.
 We have assumed that the network traffic generated by the \acp{CUE} is mostly of infotainment nature, such as voice or video calling, multimedia streaming, etc. These users, thus, have a rate constraint and a delay constraint.
 The transmitter and the receiver of the \ac{VUE} pairs communicate only amongst themselves and primarily exchange safety enhancement messages.
-So, they have a coverage probability constraint and their delay constraint is more stringent than the \acp{CUE}.
-Thus, both the \acp{CUE} and \acp{VUE} generate delay sensitive real-time traffic.
-The delay constraint or \ac{TTL} for the \ac{CUE} and \ac{VUE} packets is $\delta_c = 50$ ms and $\delta_v = 10$ ms, respectively.
-A \ac{CUE} generates a packet of $\beta_c \ = 50$ bytes every $\tau_c = 20$ ms. The number of \acp{CUE} generating a packet in a time-slot follows a Poisson distribution with a mean $\lambda_c = \frac{\text{Total no. of \acp{CUE}}}{20\text{ms}}$.
-Each \ac{VUE} generates a $\beta_v = 10$ byte packet every $\tau_v = 10$ ms. The \acp{BUE} essentially communicate non-real-time traffic with no \ac{QoS} requirement.
-Their traffic is of full buffer type, i.e., they always have some data to send.
+So, they have a coverage probability constraint, and their delay constraint is more stringent than the \acp{CUE}.
+Thus, the \acp{CUE} and \acp{VUE} generate delay-sensitive real-time traffic.
+While a \ac{CUE} generates a packet of $\beta_c$ bytes every $\tau_c$ ms, a \ac{VUE} generates a packet of $\beta_v$ bytes every $\tau_v$ ms. The number of \acp{CUE} generating a packet in a time slot follows a Poisson distribution with a mean $\lambda_c = \frac{\text{Total no. of \acp{CUE}}}{20\text{ms} }$.
+The delay constraint or time-to-live for the \ac{CUE} and \ac{VUE} packets is $\delta_c$ ms and $\delta_v$ ms, respectively.
+The \acp{BUE} essentially communicate non-real-time traffic with no \ac{QoS} requirement.
+Their traffic is of full buffer type, \textit{i.e.} they always have some data to send.